 After climbing down from the Rock, you can take several pleasant routes through the lower terraces and gardens, and gradually work your way back to the Main Entrance.
 Not far from the Main Entrance, you can find the Sigiriya Museum.
 Here you can view some interesting exhibits and dioramas (the entrance price is included in your Sigiriya Rock Fortress ticket).

-The Giant White Buddha himself is impressive, and must be one the the tallest in existence
+The Giant White Buddha himself is impressive, and must be one of the tallest in existence.

 I was looking forward to a swim in the lake (now the elephants had gone).
 However, I was advised by our cute 12-year-old guide that it might not be a good idea: Maybe there were no elephants in sight, but you can’t see the crocodiles so easily.